jaimiles23/Multiplication-Medley/README.md

 # Multiplication Medley
 Multiplication Medley is an educational Alexa skill that helps users practice their times tables.
-Users create a profile and can then play 4 different multiplication activities:
+Users create a profile and then play 4 different multiplication activities:
 1. Free Play
 2. Custom Practice
 3. Survival Mode